Receiving a disclosure can be hard and tricky to navigate. It’s okay not to have all the answers, we are here to help.

 - Ask: “What can I do to help?”; “Can I provide you with information on services and supports?”

-- Offer to connect the individual with Human Rights and Equity, Brock Sexual Violence Support and Education services.
-Refer to our Sexual Violence Disclosure and Reporting Options and our Sexual Violence Flow Chart to see what we offer.
+- Offer to connect the individual with Human Rights and Equity, Brock Gender and Sexual Violence Support and Education services.
+Refer to our Gender and Sexual Violence Disclosure and Reporting Options to see what we offer.

 - Let them decide how to proceed.